0xbismarck/libby2trilium/README.md

  ```

 ## API Tokens
-Authenticating to TriliumNext Notes requires an API token for each service.
+Authenticating to Trilium Notes requires an API token for each service.

 - Trilium Notes:
   - Click on the "Main menu"